 Have you ever had that experience?
 Where you need to complete a report, brush up on a patient’s problem by going to the literature, or write an academic paper submission, but you just can’t get uninterrupted time to think?

 My bet is that every doctor will know this feeling.
-Whether it is interminable documentation or ever more administration requirements such as billing or practice meetings, these distractions can keep us from our core business.
+It could be interminable documentation or administration requirements such as practice meetings.
+These distractions can keep us from our core business.
 Don’t even start on the ever-present disturbances coming from ubiquitous mobile devices, internet access and the worldwide web!

 What is the solution, then?
 What can a physician do to ensure they spend their time on their highest possible contribution?
 One answer might be to try Deep Work.

 So, what is Deep Work?
 And who is Cal Newport?

 Cal Newport is an Associate Professor of Computer Science at Georgetown University and has a PhD from Massachusetts Institute of Technology (MIT).

 In addition to his work on the theory of distributed algorithms, he is the author of several books.

 His early books focused on being the best student possible, both at the high school and university level.
 He has also published another fantastic book on workplace performance: So Good They Can’t Ignore You (Grand Central, 2012).